 How to deal with gastric acid:

-- Consume light snacks immediately after you wake up to make sure your stomach isn’t empty.
+- Consume light snacks immediately after waking up to ensure your stomach isn’t empty.
 Examples include bread, biscuits or cookies.

 - Drink warm tea or water to relieve your nausea.